kingfisher

 ```bash

-kingfisher gitea repos list --gitea-organization my-org
+kingfisher scan gitea --organization my-org --list-only

 # enumerate every organization visible to the authenticated user

-KF_GITEA_TOKEN="gtoken" kingfisher gitea repos list --all-gitea-organizations
+KF_GITEA_TOKEN="gtoken" kingfisher scan gitea --all-gitea-organizations --list-only

 # self-hosted example

-KF_GITEA_TOKEN="gtoken" kingfisher gitea repos list --user johndoe --gitea-api-url https://gitea.internal.example/api/v1/
+KF_GITEA_TOKEN="gtoken" kingfisher scan gitea --user johndoe --gitea-api-url https://gitea.internal.example/api/v1/ --list-only

 ```

-## Scanning Bitbucket
+Scanning Bitbucket

 ### Scan Bitbucket workspace